 ELIGIBILITY: Applicants must be enrolled as a graduate student in a humanities discipline, broadly defined, at one of these nine universities: The City University of New York Graduate Center, Columbia University, Cornell University, New York University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester or Syracuse University.

-DURATION & STIPEND: Duration of the Fellowship is August 2018 to June 2019, including mandatory attendance at a two-day orientation on August 17-18, 2020 in New York City and subsequent workshops.
+DURATION & STIPEND: Duration of the Fellowship for this year was August 2020 to June 2021, including mandatory attendance at a two-day orientation on August 17-18, 2020 in New York City and subsequent workshops.
 The Fellowship stipend is $8,000, plus a $500 professional development fund.
 The program also reimburses expenses for travel to Fellowship workshops, as well as provides the opportunity for up to $2,000 in seed funding for Fellows' projects.
 The Fellowship is supported by a grant from The Andrew W. Mellon Foundation.

 CONTACT: Humanities New York Program Officer Adam Capitanio (212-233-1131 / firstname.lastname@example.org)